curious-liberal/dotfiles/README.md

 - Add amethyst config file to ~/.config/amethyst/amethyst.yml
 - Relaunch amethyst
 - Delete config file and relaunch
-- Go to Amethyst, preferences and delete any unncessary or conflicting keybindings (this is a bug and unfortunately has to be done but takes 5 seconds)
+- Go to Amethyst, preferences and delete any unncessary or conflicting keybindings (this is a bug and unfortunately has to be done but takes 5 seconds, sometimes it glitches and you have to just do it manually by reading the config :/ )
 - You can also right click on an app on the dock and go to "options" and then "assign to" "this desktop" - this will make an app open in that space by default
 - Also install neovim and ZSH because they're cool!
 - Enjoy \o/